lucasabuela/my_first_nn/README.md

 ## Abstract
 My first neural network.
 I will try to represent, and train, from scratch, the multilayer perceptron presented in 3b1b explanation series on NN.

+## How to build the project
+This project uses a few libraries.
+To add them to the environment, from the root directory, run `pip install .`.
+They are listed in the `pyproject.toml` file.
+You might also install them manually.

 ## How to run the tests
 From the root directory, run `pytest` in the terminal.
 To run only one test script, run `pytest tests/<test_script_name>` from root.